flowa/amadae-hawk-dove-binary-model/README.md

 * TODO: Explain the model shortly

-Simulation is relates article:
+The simulation is related to the article(s):

 * TODO: Put proper reverence here

-Implementation of this simulation is funded by:
+The implementation of the simulation is funded by:

 * TODO: Add funder(s)